phoscoder/wa-cloud-api/README.md

 let mediaData = await messenger.getMedia(message.image.id)
 ```

+> [!NOTE]
-**NOTE:** The URL you get is only available for a 5 minutes, so you may need to download it and store it somewhere, or use it as quick as possible
+> The URL you get is only available for a 5 minutes, so you may need to download it and store it somewhere, or use it as quick as possible

 For more info check [Notification Payload refernce](https://developers.facebook.com/docs/whatsapp/cloud-api/webhooks/components) and [Notification Payload Examples](https://developers.facebook.com/docs/whatsapp/cloud-api/webhooks/payload-examples)